unist-analytics/monitoring/README.md

 Steps to use R script in command prompt:

-1.Suppose you have the ‘R.exe’ and ‘RScript.exe’ installed in the following directory: ‘C:\Program Files\R\R-3.3.2\bin\x64’.
+1.Suppose you have the R CMD BATCH installed in the following directory: ‘C:\Program Files\R\R-3.3.2\bin\x64’.
 Copy this path to your clipboard.

 2.Configurations in Computer Settings as:
   a.
 Windows->Control Panel->System and Secuirity-> System ->Advanced system settings ->Enviroment variables